425353

 These days, some companies issue new shares like there's no tomorrow.
 That's why we like to track earnings per share (EPS) because it accounts for shareholder dilution and share buybacks.

-In Q4, Arcos Dorados reported EPS at $0.26, in line with the same quarter a year ago.
-This print beat Wall Street's estimates by 2.2%.
+In Q1, Arcos Dorados reported EPS at $0.14, down from $0.18 in the same quarter a year ago.
+This print unfortunately missed Wall Street's estimates, but we care more about long-term EPS growth rather than short-term movements.

 Arcos Dorados EPS (GAAP)